dotphiles/dotzsh/themes/dotphiles/README.md

 dotphiles theme
 ===============

-The for dotzsh with vcs_info integration using the solarized color scheme.
+Theme for dotzsh with vcs_info integration using the solarized color scheme.

 ![screenshot 1][1]